Heart V-

 Victoria “Tori” Dellapaolera

 Born and raised in Glendive, Montana, I grew up on the back of a horse.
-While my peers were enjoying soccer and baseball, I was miles back in the backcountry known as “Makoshika” south of Glendive Montana.

 I dedicated myself to using what I had, eastern Montana ranch horses, with genetics from the Kinney Ranch, Searer Ranch, and Nemitz Ranch, and even decedents of the wild horses of eastern Montana, fresh from the kill pens; to compete with horses who later headed to AQHA Congress and won titles in the youth divisions.
 This inspired me, motivated me, and gave me something to ride for.

+I learned a lot about the horse, about horsemanship, and myself.
 With this came a dedication to learning from anyone who would offer.
 I spent many summers with Ann McRae, Cheryl Corneliuson and Brenda Fischer learning the craft of the show horse.
 From there blossomed a relationship with Big Sky Shires.
 There I learned a formal approach to horsemanship, expanding from western and cowhorse events into jumping, introductory dressage riding and a comprehensive study of equine confirmation and horse judging.

 I continued my journey to Dawson Community College, where I studied agribusiness, farm and ranch management and equine studies.
 It is here where I began to be exposed to buckaroo horsemanship and never looked back.